Rudolph Valentino: Peak fame and major films

 During his forced break from Rambova, the pair began working separately on the Mathis-penned The Young Rajah.
 Only fragments of this film, recovered in 2005, still remain.
 The film did not live up to expectations and underperformed at the box office.
-Valentino felt he had underperformed in the film, being upset over his separation with Rambova.
 Missing Rambova, Valentino returned to New York after the release of The Young Rajah.
 They were spotted and followed by reporters constantly.
 During this time, Valentino began to contemplate not returning to Famous Players, although Jesse Lasky already had his next picture, The Spanish Cavalier, in preparation.
 After speaking with Rambova and his lawyer Arthur Butler Graham, Valentino declared a 'one-man strike' against Famous Players.

 Strike against Famous Players

-Valentino went on strike for financial reasons.
-At the time of his lawsuit against the studio, he was earning $1,250 per week, with an increase to $3,000 after three years.
-This was $7,000 per week less than Mary Pickford made in 1916.
-He was also upset over the broken promise of filming Blood and Sand in Spain, and the failure to shoot the next proposed film in either Spain or at least New York.
-Valentino had hoped while filming in Europe he could see his family, whom he had not seen in 10 years.

-In September 1922, he refused to accept paychecks from Famous Players until the dispute was solved, although he owed them money he had spent to pay off Jean Acker.
+Valentino refused to continue work for Famous Players–Lasky, objecting to the studio's practice of assigning stars to standardized, short-format films.
+In September 1922, he refused to accept paychecks from Famous Players–Lasky until the dispute was resolved, despite owing the studio money he had used to pay off debts incurred by his former wife, Jean Acker.
 Angered, Famous Players, in turn, filed suit against him.
 Valentino did not back down, and Famous Players realized how much they stood to lose.
-In trouble after shelving Roscoe Arbuckle pictures, the studio tried to settle by upping his salary from $1,250 to $7,000 a week.
+In trouble after shelving Roscoe Arbuckle pictures, the studio tried to settle by upping his salary.
 Variety erroneously announced the salary increase as a "new contract" before news of the lawsuit was released, and Valentino angrily rejected the offer.

-Valentino went on to claim that artistic control was more of an issue than the money.
-He wrote an open letter to Photoplay magazine, titled "Open Letter to the American Public", in which he argued his case, although the average American had trouble sympathizing, as most made $2,000 a year.
-Famous Players made their own public statements deeming him more trouble than he was worth (the divorce, bigamy trials, debts) and that he was temperamental, almost diva-like.
-They claimed to have done all they could and that they had made him a real star.